QubesOS/qubes-posts/2016-07-13-qubes-distributed-fund.md

 blind avenue, whether due to lack of skill, naivety, or perhaps the intentional actions of those among whom we decide to distribute power.

-Consequently, we're not interested in decentrlization of the current leadership (at least for fundamentally important matters, such as the general roadmap and architecture), but in bulding in various mechanisms to prevent any potential corruption.
+Consequently, we're not interested in decentralization of the current leadership (at least for fundamentally important matters, such as the general roadmap and architecture), but in building in various mechanisms to prevent any potential corruption.

 [donations]: https://www.qubes-os.org/donate/